rstropek/htl-mobile-computing/typescript-fundamentals/9025-form-validation/readme.md

 Your job is to add the necessary logic.

+1. Make sure to take a close look at the scripts in *package.json*.
+They use some interesting tools that are helpful when doing web development.

 1. Everybody has to do his/her best to come up with a solution.

 1. Earn one point for your grade if you create an *GitHub Issue* in your *GitHub Classroom* containing a link to the form with validation that I can test over the Internet.